John Erickson (historian): Early life and education

-Education and career

-John Erickson was born on 17 April 1929 in the town of South Shields (then part of County Durham), England.
-He was educated at South Shields High School for Boys and St John's College, Cambridge, where he graduated MA Hons.

-He became a research fellow of St Antony's College, Oxford, from 1956 until 1958, during which he met his future wife Ljubica Petrovic, a young Yugoslavian attending Oxford to read English.
-At the culmination of their courtship, they sought the permission of the Yugoslav cultural attache before their wedding in 1957.
+Career

-Erickson then taught at the universities of St. Andrews in 1958, Manchester in 1962 and then Indiana in 1964 before becoming a reader in higher defence studies at the University of Edinburgh in 1967.
-In 1969, he became Professor of Defence Studies, a position he held until 1988, where he founded and was the head of the Centre for Defence Studies.
-From 1988 to 1996 he was the director of the Centre for Defence Studies.
+Erickson was a lecturer in Russian and East European history at the University of St Andrews from 1958 until 1962, when he moved to the University of Manchester as a lecturer in Soviet Politics in the Department of Government.
+After promotion to Senior Lecturer/Reader, he left Manchester in 1967 for the University of Edinburgh.
+There he was first a reader in higher defence studies and became Professor of Defence Studies in 1969.
+In 1988 he founded the Centre for Defence Studies, which he directed until 1996.
+He was the Lees-Knowles lecturer at Cambridge University in 1971–72 and was a consultant to the Ministry of Defence and the United Nations, and for many years was the top advisor on the Soviet Union to NATO.

-Erickson wrote of his research for his two-volume history of Stalin's war with Germany that he was surprised with the extent of personal archives (lichnye arkhivy) held by former Red Army soldiers of many ranks, and:
+Erickson first visited the Soviet Union in 1963, as research assistant and translator to Cornelius Ryan, who was working on his 1966 book The Last Battle; he won the confidence of the Soviet commanders he interviewed.
+His research for his two-volume history of Stalin's war with Germany (The Road to Stalingrad, 1975, described by the historian A. J. P. Taylor as "the outstanding book on the Soviet war in any language" and The Road to Berlin, 1983) included interviewing generals on both sides.
+He wrote that he was surprised with the extent of personal archives (lichnye arkhivy) held by former Red Army soldiers of many ranks, and that:

-" .. that there is no substitute for having the late Marshal Koniev – spectacles perched on nose – read from his own personal notebook, detailing operational orders, his own personal instructions to select commanders and his tally of Soviet casualties.
+there is no substitute for having the late Marshal Koniev – spectacles perched on nose – read from his own personal notebook, detailing operational orders, his own personal instructions to select commanders and his tally of Soviet casualties.
 And while on the subject of casualties, Marshal Koniev made it plain that, though such figurers did exist, he was not prepared on his own authority to allow certain figures to be released for publication while a number of commanders were still alive.
 As for such figures as were published, I was assured by expert and thoroughly professional Soviet military historians that these were reliable, which is to say that they were the product of intensive and painstaking research.
 The comment on them or the implications of the figures were presumably a different matter.
-It was all the more useful, therefore, to have the opportunity to discuss these findings with Soviet military historians, on the basis of their work with formal and informal sources."
+It was all the more useful, therefore, to have the opportunity to discuss these findings with Soviet military historians, on the basis of their work with formal and informal sources.

+It was only after the fall of the Soviet Union that Grigori F. Krivosheev edited and supervised "Grif sekretnosti snyat: poteri vooruzhyonnyh sil SSSR v voynah, boevyh deystviyah i voennyh konfliktah" (1993) on combat losses.
+This analysis prepared by historians based on declassified Soviet archival data represented the first comprehensive attempt to scientifically address the losses of the armed forces of the former Soviet Union during World War II.

 Edinburgh Conversations

-The Edinburgh Conversations were a series of meetings that took place between 1983 and 1989 between prominent political & military leaders in Western countries and their Soviet counterparts.
-The purpose of the meetings were to allow face-to-face dialogue to take place in a neutral setting.
-The first Soviet delegation included the editor of Pravda and two army generals.

-Origin

-The UK formally suspended diplomatic contact with the Soviet Union after the 1979 invasion of Afghanistan.
-Erickson sought to maintain a forum of discussion between the West and the Soviet Union.
-The setting alternated between Edinburgh and Moscow.
-Although both sides approached the initial meeting with suspicion, the knowledge of Erickson and his insistence upon "academic rules" contributed to their ongoing success.